-CHOOSE FROM TWO WORKSHOP SESSIONS: TENTATIVE SUMMER 2014 DATES BELOW
+CHOOSE FROM TWO WORKSHOP SESSIONS: SUMMER 2014 DATES BELOW

 Session I (Two Weeks: June 22-July 4, 2014) is designed for writers with a range of experience — those new to study in a specific genre as well as those seeking to build their existing craft repertoire.
-Eligibility: Rising 9th grade through rising 12th grade.
+Eligibility: Rising 9th grade through rising 12th grade (minimum age 13 by start of session).
+Tuition: $1650.
 Features: intensive workshops, labs, readings, faculty conferencing, independent writing, publication and performance.

 Session II (Three Weeks: July 6-July 25, 2014) includes all Session I features plus visiting artists, in-depth genre reading and writing with emphasis on technique, revision, and the road to publication.
-Eligibility: Rising 10th grade through rising college freshmen.
+Eligibility: Rising 10th grade through rising college freshmen (minimum age 14 by start of session).
+Tuition: $2650.
 A more advanced session, it requires commitment to revision and pushing the limits of the genre.

-OTHER DETAILS: Tuition, which will be posted December 1, includes instruction by published professional writers who are also master teachers, trained counselors who are both writers and teachers, room, board, recreation, supplementary accident insurance, local transportation, and a personal copy of the Workshop literary magazine in which all participants are featured.
+OTHER DETAILS: Tuition includes instruction by published professional writers who are also master teachers, trained counselors who are both writers and teachers, room, board, recreation, supplementary accident insurance, local transportation, and a personal copy of the Workshop literary magazine in which all participants are featured.
 The average writer-student ratio is 1:12.
-Dormitory rooms are double-, triple-, and quad-occupancy; participants may request a roommate.
+Dormitory rooms are double (2)-, triple (3)-, and quad (4)-occupancy; participants may request a roommate.
 The counselor-student ratio averages 1:8; females and males are accommodated in separate dormitory areas.
 Participants are supervised in all aspects of the program.
 A limited number of partial scholarships, based on financial need, are available; financial aid information is included with the application.
-The online application will be posted January 6, 2014.
+APPLY HERE.
 The deadline for completed applications is March 1, 2014.
 Acceptances are emailed on March 24, 2014.
 A nonrefundable deposit of $250 must be made by April 1, 2014 to reserve space in the program; additional payments totaling the tuition balance must be made by May 1 and June 1, 2014.
 Preferable mode of payment is by credit card; or, if necessary, by check/money order.

 All applicants submit: